 Camera Tiles & New Home Screen

-From Q1 to Q2 2018, I led the design behind camera tiles from icons to error states with Andriy.
+From Q1 to Q2 2018, I led the camera tile design with Andriy.
 The camera tiles are preview snapshots that live in the new home screen of the Ring iOS and Android apps.
-The tiles are customizable in size - large and small, dynamic from iPhone SE to Tablet in landscape, and let you access to quick actions like the lights, siren, and snooze.
-The design team is working with the Firmware, Device-API, Client-API and iOS and Android teams altogether to accommodate all the possible instances.
+The tiles are customizable in size - large and small, dynamic from iPhone SE to tablet, and let you access quick actions like the lights, siren, and snooze.